 What you need to enter the UK

-If you’re an EU, EEA or Swiss citizen
+If you’re an EU, European Economic Area (EEA) or Swiss citizen

 Irish citizens can continue to enter and live in the UK.

 You can cross the UK border using a valid passport which should be valid for the whole time you are in the UK.

 EU, EEA and Swiss citizens can continue to use the automatic ePassport gates to pass through the border on arrival.

 You cannot use an EU, EEA or Swiss national ID card to enter the UK unless you:

 - have settled or pre-settled status under the EU Settlement Scheme, or Jersey, Guernsey or the Isle of Man’s settlement schemes

 - have an EU Settlement Scheme family permit, or the equivalent from Jersey, Guernsey or the Isle of Man